hopae-official/architecture-and-reference-framework/README.md

 # Architecture Reference Framework: The Digital Identity Ecosystem

 ARF provides a world-class Architecture Reference Framework for digital identity solutions.
-Built to global standards, it serves as the foundation for secure, interoperable, and scalable digital identity implementations.
+Built to global standards, it serves as the foundation for secure, privacy-by-design, interoperable, and scalable digital identity implementations.

 Designed to support the full spectrum of digital identity use cases, from credential issuance to verification workflows.
 As a comprehensive reference architecture, it delivers: